dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 * What entitlements are administered/owned by the organization?
 * How are entitlements restricted to some assets and holders?
-* What entitlements are installed on each network element?
+* What entitlements are installed on each network asset?
-* What constraints do the current installed entitlements impose on the network elements' functionality?
+* What constraints do the current installed entitlements impose on the network assets' functionality?
 * Does the entitlement impose any kind of global restrictions?
 What are they?
 * What are the restrictions that each network element has due to the entitlements it holds locally?

-(Note to LLM: "installed" entitlements means assigning an entitlmenets to a particular device.
-It can be by the act of "installing" in the device, but in other models, this might mean "asssigning" an entitlmenet to a device.
-Some enetilmtnet could be assinged to multiple elements (with  a limit), that's what we refer to by global restriction of the entilemente.
+In this document, the term "installed entitlements" refers to entitlements that have been assigned to a particular network asset.
+The act of installation may involve directly provisioning the entitlement on the device or component, or it may represent a logical assignment in a centralized system.
+Some entitlements may be assigned to multiple network assets up to a defined limit; such constraints can be modelled as global restrictions of under the entitlement.

 The model is designed with flexibility in mind, allowing for expansion through the utilization of tools provided by YANG.